wilcoxen-courses/e235-onondaga/README.md

 1. Now create a list called `attr` that consists of the strings `"SQFT_LIV"`, `"NBR_BEDRM"`, `"YR_BLT"`, and `"CALC_ACRES"`.
 It will be used to pick out those characteristics of each residential parcel.

 1. Create a dataframe called `summary` by calling `.median()` on `by_zip[attr]`.
-The result will have one column for each variable in `attr` and one row for each zip code.
+That will aggregate the grouped data by zip code: the result will have one column for each variable in `attr` and one row for each zip code.
 As you might expect, each value will be the median for corresponding variable in the corresponding zip code.

 1. Round the medians to two decimal places by setting `summary` to the result of calling `.round()` on `summary` with argument `2`.